Maritime history: Life at sea

 Shipping, whether of cargo or passengers, is a business and the duties of a ship's captain reflect that.
 A captain's first duty was to the ship's owner and often the captain was encouraged to buy into the business with at least a one eighth share of the ship.
 A captain's second duty was to the cargo itself followed thirdly by the crew.

 Crew were broken into two shifts that served four hour alternating watches often with all hands jointly serving the noon to 4:00 watch.
 American ships would commonly alternate watches with the addition of a two-hour dog watch.
 Work for sailors during their shift consisted primarily of general ship maintenance, washing, sanding, painting and repairs from general wear and tear or damage from storms.
 General ship operations like raising and lowering the anchor or furling and unfurling sails were done as needed.
 During the off shift hours, sailors could take care of their personal chores, washing and repairing clothes, sleeping and eating.
-Leisure time could was often spent reading, writing in journals, playing an instrument, wood carving or fancy rope work.
+Leisure time was often spent reading, writing in journals, playing an instrument, wood carving or fancy rope work.
 The American Seaman's Friend Society in New York City would loan boxes of books to ships for sailor's use.

 Life aboard ship for immigrant travelers was much harsher and sometimes deadly.
 Ship owners would pack as many people as they could on board to maximize profits and little government oversight existed to ensure they received proper care during the voyage.
 British immigrant ships would often show less care to the passengers than criminals on prison ships to Australia.
 In 1803 the Passenger Vessel Act in Britain limited occupancy to one person per two tons of the ship's register.
 America issue stricter laws in 1819 limiting ships to a 1 to 5 ratio with fine levied should an overcrowded ship arrive at port.
 The Act of Feb.
 1847 further increased the amount of space granted to passengers with the confiscation of a ship as the penalty for overcrowding.